-Applications for In-Year admissions are made directly to the school using a Nursery common application form.
+Applications for In-Year admissions are made directly to the Council using a common application available from Harrow Council.
 If more applications are received than there are places available then applications will be ranked by the governing body in accordance with the oversubscription criteria.
-If a place cannot be offered at this time then you may ask us for the reasons.
+If a place cannot be offered at this time then you may ask us for the reasons and you will be informed of your right of appeal.
 You will be offered the opportunity of being placed on a waiting list.
 This waiting list will be maintained by the governing body in the order of the oversubscription criteria and not in the order in which the applications are received.
-Names are removed from the waiting list at the end of each academic year.
-When a place becomes available the governing body will inform the parent that the school is making an offer.
+Names are removed from the list at the end of each academic year.
+When a place becomes available the governing body will inform Harrow Council that the school is making an offer.